 There are illnesses which may qualify as an occupational disease for certain workers but not others.
 For example, if a medical lab technician contracts tuberculosis from bacteria that is released when a specimen tube breaks and a data entry worker contracts tuberculosis from the said employee, they may have different statuses.
 The lab worker’s tuberculosis might qualify as an occupational disease since the illness was tied directly to the nature of his employment in the lab, but the illness of the data entry worker does not qualify since their job is not directly connected to interacting with the diseases.
 Firefighters are often exposed to smoke and other toxic substances that can cause disease while on the job.
 Thus in some states, firefighters are presumed to have an occupational disease if they develop certain types of cancer or other ailments.

 Contact Us Today

 Occupational diseases are defined differently in every state and it may be confusing trying to figure out whether or not your situation qualifies for workmans comp.
 This is why it may be important to inform yourself regarding the matter as well as to seek guidance from an attorney.
-Payer Law Group is a top workers compensation attorney Orlando residents trust.
-Call Payer Law Group today for a free initial consultation!
+Payer Law is a top workers compensation attorney Orlando residents trust.
+Call Payer Law today for a free initial consultation!